llsoftsec/llsoftsecbook/book.md

-[^branch-prediction-performance]: Over time, new CPU designs tend to support having more instructions in flight. [@Eyerman2009, section 4.2.3] suggests that branch prediction accuracy has to grow more than linear when the number of pipelines, or the depth of the pipeline grows.
+[^branch-prediction-performance]: Over time, new CPU designs tend to support having more instructions in flight. [@Eyerman2009, section 4.2.3] suggests that branch prediction accuracy has to grow more than linearly when the number of pipelines, or the depth of the pipeline grows.
 Therefore, there is a constant push to increase the accuracy of branch predictors.